liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 + Unlike `fork(2)`, `execve(2)` does not share memory with the newly created process.

+和fork不同, execve不和新建的进程共享内存

-+ Arguments to exec
+## Arguments to exec

 + Pass a string to exec and it will actually start up a shell process and pass the string to the shell to interpret.

 + Pass an array and it will skip the shell and set up the array directly as the ARGV to the new process.

 + **Generally you want to avoid passing a string unless you really need to.
 Pass an array where possible.**

 ```bash
 The return value of Kernel#system reflects the exit code of the terminal command in the most basic way.